Bleak Expectations: Captain Goldsmith's will in Chancery 1871-1922

 View from the tower of St Mary the Virgin Church, Chalk Kent UK, known as Chalk Church where lie the graves of Captain Edward Goldsmith and family - looking down Church Lane to Lower Higham Road, the Salt Marshes and the Thames beyond.
 Photo copyright © Carole Turner March 2016

-Captain Edward Goldsmith and his wife Elizabeth Goldsmith nee Day lost their first-born son Richard Sydney Goldsmith (1830-1854) to typhoid fever at Hobart, Tasmania.
+Captain Edward Goldsmith and his wife Elizabeth Goldsmith nee Day lost their first-born son Richard Sydney Goldsmith (1830-1854) to scarlet fever at Hobart, Tasmania.
 He was born at Fremantle days after their arrival in 1830 on the James, Captain Goldsmith in command.
 He was a cashier at the Union Bank of Van Diemen's Land, 24 years old, when he died.
 He was buried at St David's Cemetery, opposite the Goldsmiths' residence at 19 Davey St. Hobart.

 Their second son Edward Goldsmith jnr was born at Rotherhithe, London UK on 12th December 1836 and died young at Rochester, UK, on 8th May 1883.
 He married Sarah Jane Rivers from Deptford, UK in July 1870, and left no offspring.